Andrea Bocelli: 1992–1994: Sanremo and Il mare calmo della sera

 In 1992, Italian rock star Zucchero held auditions for tenors to make a demo tape of his song "Miserere", to send to Italian tenor Luciano Pavarotti.
 After hearing Bocelli on tape, Pavarotti urged Zucchero to use Bocelli instead of him.
-Zucchero eventually persuaded Pavarotti to record the song with Bocelli, and it became a hit throughout Europe.
+Pavarotti eventually persuaded Zucchero to record the song with Bocelli, and it became a hit throughout Europe.
 In Zucchero's European concert tour in 1993, Bocelli accompanied him to sing the duet, and he was also given solo sets in the concerts, singing "Nessun dorma" from Giacomo Puccini's opera Turandot.
-Bocelli signed with the Sugar Music label in Milan after Caterina Caselli heard Bocelli sing "Miserere" and "Nessun Dorma" at a birthday party for Zucchero.
+Bocelli signed with the Sugar Music label in Milan after Caterina Caselli heard him sing "Miserere" and "Nessun Dorma" at a birthday party for Zucchero.

 In December, Bocelli entered the preliminary round of the Sanremo Music Festival in the category of Giovani, performing "Miserere".
-He won the preliminary competition with the highest marks ever recorded in the newcomers section.
+He won the preliminary competition with the highest marks ever recorded in the newcomers' section.
 On 28 December, he debuted in the classical world in a concert at the Teatro Romolo Valli in Reggio Emilia.
 In February 1994, he entered the main Sanremo Festival competition with "Il mare calmo della sera", and he won the newcomers section, again with a record score.
 Following his win, Bocelli released his debut album of the same name in April, and it entered the Italian Top Ten, being certified platinum within weeks.

 In May 1994, he toured with pop singer Gerardina Trovato.
-In September, he sang at Pavarotti's annual Charity Gala concert, Pavarotti International in Modena, where he sang Ruggiero Leoncavallo's "Mattinata" and sang a duet with Pavarotti, Maurizio Morante's "Notte e Piscatore".
+In September, he sang at Pavarotti's annual Charity Gala concert, Pavarotti International in Modena, where he sang Ruggiero Leoncavallo's "Mattinata" and sang a duet with Pavarotti, :it:Maurizio Morante's "Notte e Piscatore".
 In September, he made his opera debut as Macduff in Verdi's Macbeth at the Teatro Verdi in Pisa.
 Bocelli had been an agnostic, but around 1994, partly as a result of immersing himself in the works of Russian author Leo Tolstoy, he returned to the practice of the Catholic faith.
 He performed the hymn "Adeste Fideles" in Rome before Pope John Paul II in St. Peter's Basilica at Christmas.